cciw-uk/cciw.co.uk/docs/server_setup.rst

    167.99.206.14 cciw4.digitalocean.com

+   You should also have an entry for the old machine (cciw3.digitalocean.com), so you can refer specifically to the correct one without relying on DNS records for ``cciw.co.uk``

    Check you can login to the new VPS with ``ssh root@cciw4.digitalocean.com``

 5. Change ``DEFAULT_HOST`` in ``fabfile.py`` to point to the new VPS.
 Remember that